magma1447/HomeAssistant-Zwave-ConnectionMap/README.md

 The alternative is to reconfigure php.ini to allow dynamically loading of modules.

 ## Usage
+The controller is hard coded as Node 001.
+If this isn't correct, it can be changed in the source code around line 12.
 `php -f zwave-map.php <OZW.log> <zwcfg.xml>`
 Stores output as zwave-map.dot